Haapajärvi

-Haapajärvi is a town and municipality of Finland.
+Haapajärvi (/fi/) is a town and municipality of Finland.

 It is located in the province of Oulu and is part of the Northern Ostrobothnia region.
 The town has a population of and covers an area of of which is water.
 The population density is Data Finland municipality/population density Haapajärvi.

 Neighbour municipalities are Haapavesi, Kärsämäki, Nivala, Pihtipudas, Pyhäjärvi, Reisjärvi and Sievi.